 Learn how to take a walk in your customers’ shoes, identify opportunities that inspire improved experiences, and drive operational efficiencies across the board.

-Mapping the customer’s journey starts with identifying and building out the steps of the journey from the company’s point of view, from beginning to end.
-Companies start by identifying the key moments a customer has when interacting with the company.
-Reaching agreement on the discrete steps a customer takes can be difficult, as each functional area and stakeholder will bring a unique perspective to the table.
-It is critical for the organization to work from a common vision of the journey so that measurements, improvements, and enhancements can be created using a shared framework.
-Once the steps of the journey are identified, each step can be expanded to include the following elements:
+Mapping the customer’s journey starts with identifying and building out the steps of the journey from the company’s point of view.
+Start by identifying the key interactions a customer has with the company.
+Achieving consensus on the discrete steps a customer takes can be difficult, as each functional area and stakeholder will bring a unique perspective to the table.
+However, it is critical for the organization to work off a common vision of the journey so measurements, improvements, and enhancements can be created using a shared framework.

 - Customer’s desired outcomes